koenedaele/koenedaele.github.com/_posts/2012-07-09-building-an-open-source-project.md

 and I would definately recommend it to anyone thinking of starting an open source project or even anyone just interested in joining one.

-[book]: http://producingoss.com/ Producing Open Source Software.
-How to Run a Successful Free Software Project.
+[book]: http://producingoss.com/ "Producing Open Source Software.
+How to Run a Successful Free Software Project."